actions/setup-node/README.md

 ### Supported version syntax

-The `node-version` input supports the following values:
+The `node-version` input supports the Semantic Versioning Specification, for more detailed examples please refer to the [documentation](https://github.com/npm/node-semver).

+Examples:

  - Major versions: `12`, `14`, `16`
  - More specific versions: `10.15`, `14.2.0`, `16.3.0`